Tax Take

 HMRC initiates first corporate prosecution under "failure to prevent" tax evasion laws

 Published on 13 August 2025.
-By Adam Craggs, Partner and Michelle Sloane, Partner
+By Adam Craggs, Partner and Head of Tax, Investigations and Financial Crime and Michelle Sloane, Partner

 HM Revenue & Customs (HMRC) has initiated its first corporate prosecution under the "failure to prevent the facilitation of tax evasion" offence, introduced by the Criminal Finances Act 2017 (CFA 2017).
 This development marks a significant shift in HMRC's enforcement approach, which has faced mounting criticism for failing to use these powers since their introduction eight years ago.